Coturex/Wifi_Mqtt_EnergyVariator/README.md

 # Wifi_Mqtt_Power_Variator
  * Adjust 'Power Consumption' of a resistive load (up to 3kW)
+ * Data sent to your Domotic Box, raspberry, PC... using a MQTT Broker
- * Power command received trought MQTT topic
+ * Listen  Power command received on MQTT topic
- * Publish power values on MQTT 'vload topic' and on 'domoticz/in' topic (for Domoticz)
+ * Publish Power values on MQTT 'vload topic' and on 'domoticz/in' topic (for Domoticz)
  * Display Power/Percent/Max on mini screen

  * Wifi Access Point WebServer and set custom parameters